 Prescription Drugs; I-SaveRx; Governor; Reimportation

-Directs governor to establish the State of Hawaii's participation in the I-SaveRx prescription drug program to provide residents with increased access to affordable drugs.
+Directs the Governor to establish the State of Hawaii's participation in the I-SaveRx prescription drug program to provide residents with increased access to affordable drugs.
+(SD1)

 HOUSE OF REPRESENTATIVES